 Where: St Nicholas Cole Abbey, 114 Queen Victoria Street, EC4V 4BJ

 What: A short hop over Tower Bridge, Shaman is a ground floor coffee shop-cum-workspace found in the relatively new Bermonds locke development.
 The spacious room is flooded with natural light and full of both communal desks, and beanbags, which are the perfect place to get comfy for a day's work.
 With coffee available throughout the day, as well as breakfast, lunch and dinner options, you could easily spend the whole day at Shaman without needing to leave.

 Where: 157 Tower Bridge Road, SE1 3LW

 Where to work remotely in central London

-Restaurant giant D&D London has launched a new workspace initiative to fill empty restaurants seats with remote workers in some of its biggest restaurants during the day.
-The Workroom is available across 100 Wardour Street, Bluebird Chelsea and White City, Fiume (pictured above) and Radici and does, admittedly, cost money, but we think it’s a fairly reasonable price.
+What: Restaurant giant D&D London has a fantastic workspace initiative to fill empty restaurants seats with remote workers in some of its biggest restaurants during the day.
+The Workroom is available across 100 Wardour Street, Bluebird Chelsea and White City, Fiume, Aster, Avenue, and Radici and does, admittedly, cost money, but we think it’s a fairly reasonable price.
 A mere £10 gives you a day pass, whereas three passes are £25; five can be purchased for £50 or 10 for £75.
 In return, you will get limitless wifi, an abundance of plug sockets and complimentary coffee, tea and water.
 And that’s not even considering the sleek surrounds of D&D’s restaurants and their corresponding menus filled with gorgeous food for you to tuck into come lunch-time.